-The critical success factor for Entrepreneurship in Libya include all the standard variables that include, political, environmental, social, legal, economic and technological which all shows negative results, however, if concerned authorities are really interested in getting the country back on track and exiting itself from conflict zone, then it must put remarkable efforts.
-It can happen by improving the political environment (which is directly influencing onto the security situation), creating lax policies for local businesses to grow by providing tax-free and easy capital facilities.
-Promoting business culture and improving the circumstances as well as legal framework that can ease the opening of new businesses may result in advanced progress of the state.
+The critical success factor for Entrepreneurship in Libya include all the standard variables i.e., political, environmental, social, legal, economic and technological which all showing negative results.
+However, if concerned authorities are interested in getting the country back on track and exiting itself from conflict zone and boosting its economic situation, then it must put remarkable efforts.
+It can happen by improving the political environment (which is directly influencing onto the security situation), creating lax policies for local businesses to grow by encouraging the youth with the help of new technological tools, providing tax-free and easy capital facilities.
+Promoting business culture and improving the circumstances where those businesses can initiate, as well as legal framework that can ease the opening of new businesses may result in advanced progress of the state.
 It may push itself from the darkness of issues & conflicts and get back on track of prosperity, progress and economic development where Human development could show remarkable progress thus giving rise to a real revolution.